 Traversal Using Relay NAT protocol, in short term TURN is an extension for STUN protocol to facilitate NAT traversal when both endpoints are behind symmetric NAT.
 With TURN, media traffic for the session will have to go to a relay server.
 Since relaying is expensive, in terms of bandwidth that must be provided by the provider and additional delay for the media traffic, TURN is normally used as the last resort when endpoints cannot talk directly.

 TURN and STUN implementation

 Ozeki VoIP SIP SDK provides a great background support for all the technologies and functionalities that are mentioned above in this article.
 If you want to create a VoIP solution that has all this support, you only need to download, install and use Ozeki VoIP SIP SDK.

-This article introduced you the basic knowledge about firewall passthrough technologies and showed how Ozeki VoIP SIP SDK can help you to fulfill your wishes about this topic.
+This article presented the basic concept of firewall passthrough and explained what are STUN and TURN protocols.
+You could also find some useful tutorial about their implementation.
 If you have read through this page carefully, you already have all the knowledge you need to start on your own solution.

 As you are now familiar with all the terms concerning this topic, now it is time to take a step further and explore what other extraordinary solution Ozeki VoIP SIP SDK can provide to you.

 Cookies are enabled You are browsing the optimized version of this website.
 For more information read this website.